Current Projects

 Dr. Monica Rana, Managing Director, SARAVYC, School of Nursing, UBC

-Shannon Srivastava, Research Assistant, SARAVYC, School of Nursing, UBC
+Dr. Adi Ferrara, Postdoctoral Research Fellow, SARAVYC, School of Nursing, UBC

 Funded by: CIHR “Adapting and scaling up “Peer Navigators” to targeted populations of street-involved youth in Canada and Kenya to increase linkage to HIV prevention, testing, and treatment”